backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/RDS Read Replica & Multi AZ.md

 - With Multi AZ we get increased database availability in case of system upgrades like OS/security patching or DB instance scaling.
 If you are using a *non Multi AZ* instance then *security/OS patching will cause a downtime*.

 > [!question]- Why not use Read Replica for disaster recovery?
-> Read replicas can be setup in a different AZ for disaster recovery.
+> - Read replicas can be setup in a different AZ for disaster recovery.
 Although you can promote a read replica, its *asynchronous replication might not provide you the latest version of your database*. **Always go for multi AZ for disaster recovery**.
+> - Also you have to *manually promote read replicas*, in case of multi AZ it is automatic.

 > [!tip]- If you see key words like *high availability* and *automatic failover* then always go for RDS multi AZ.
 > Although you can have read replicas in different regions they don't offer automatic failover.
 You have to manually promote it.